Sean-MW/ubc-course-availability/README.md

 # UBC Waitlist
-A Python bot that scrapes the UBC site for course availability and sends SMS alerts when spots in desired courses open up.
+A Python tool that scrapes the UBC site for course availability and sends SMS alerts when spots in desired courses open up.

 ## Install / Setup